spraakbanken/korp-frontend/doc/frontend_devel.md

 language you want to support.
 It is also possible to put translations to be used in custom components for extended search and sidebar here.

-Files prefixed with `locale` in the codebase controls translations are hard-coded into the application and thus it should not be necessary to change these.
+Files prefixed with `locale` in the code base controls translations that are hard-coded into the application and thus it should not be necessary to change these, unless making code changes.

 #### Adding Languages